aszkid/milsim/SCHEMA.md

 ### Sys.Render

 The *Sys.Render* system deals with the graphics backend (OpenGL).
-No other part of the engine should ever talk with OpenGL.
+No other part of the engine should ever talk with OpenGL, except for the `RenderScene` class (dedicated to *uploading* data to the GPU).
 This way, we make sure that all the rendering state is contained within `Sys.Render`.

 How I currently envision the `Render` system design:
-+ Each `GameState` owns a certain amount of `Scene`s, each representing a physical world, a GUI layer, etc.
++ Each `GameState` owns a certain amount of `Scene`s, each representing a physical world, a GUI layer, etc. at a *game* level, without caring at all for GPU state.
+Similarly, it owns a certain amount of `RenderScene`s, each being a specific graphical representation of the scene.
+The usual case is a single `Scene` representing 3D geometry (in a hirearchical way, easy for programmers to reason about) and a corresponding `RenderScene`, holding a "render"-view of the physical data in the `Scene`. `GameState` owns *a single `EntityManager` and a single `xComponent` manager*, and each scene type peeks into it to provide functionality.
+The `Scene` cares about lights, models, terrain, cameras, etc. The `RenderScene` only cares about meshes, shader programs, textures, and so on.
+An attempt at separating concerns and keeping code data-oriented.
 + The `GameState` creates and modifies every `Scene` with a high-level interface: `scene_gui.add_object("car")`, and the `Scene` asks `Alexandria` for the resource, loads it into memory, and keeps track of it as a physical entity and/or a renderable one in its `EntityManager` [q: instance? global?].
 + At every frame, the `GameState` updates the `Scene`s it desires, and calls the `Scene`'s `render()` method.
 + The `Scene` generates `RenderCommand`s for every drawable object (after culling).